-- Placing Career Objectives – You will also have to place your career objectives in your resume for the viewer or the interviewer to know the targets you may want to have or the goals you may have in mind by applying in a certain company.
+- Placing Career Objectives – You will also have to place your career objectives in your resume for the viewer or the interviewer to know the targets you may want to have or the smart goals you may have in mind by applying in a certain company.

 - Including Your Education – It is important that you are able to include your complete education attainment for the hiring company or viewers to know where you received your education and started your skills.
 Including your education in your resume will also tell the viewers how good you can be with communication and writing skills depending on what school you were in before.
 You may also see Creative Resume Templates.